Startups in Silicon Gorge

-Bristol has had many faces during its long history, but nowadays its punching way above its weight as an emerging tech giant, destined to rival its Silicon Valley counterpart.
-Those already in the technology sector fondly refer to Bristol and the wider region as Silicon Gorge, and it’s quickly gaining a reputation as the home of commercial enterprise and innovation for ambitious businesses and talent alike.
+Bristol has had many faces during its long history.
+However, it’s now an emerging tech giant destined to rival its Silicon Valley counterpart.
+Furthermore, those in the technology sector refer to Bristol and the wider region as Silicon Gorge.
+Therefore, it’s gaining a reputation as the home of commercial enterprise and innovation for ambitious businesses and talent alike.

 Silicon Gorge Startups

-The Silicon Gorge success stories owes itself to many factors, one of those being the regions approach to dedicated spaces for innovation.
-Leading the way in this arena are places like the Bristol’s Temple Quarter, Bristol Robotics Lab and UnitDX.
-With the recent improvement to rail links from Bristol, Swindon and Bath the cluster has secured its status as a truly 21st-century and world leading destination.
-With journey times to London now as little as 80 minutes, it has become an attractive prospect and realistic commute for digital and technology talent.
+The Silicon Gorge success story owes itself to many factors.
+Firstly, the region’s approach to dedicated spaces for innovation.
+In this arena are places like Bristol’s Temple Quarter, Bristol Robotics Lab and UnitDX.
+With improved rail links from Bristol, Swindon and Bath, the cluster has secured its status as a world-leading destination.
+Additionally, it has become a realistic commute, with journey times to London now as little as 80 minutes.

-As testament to its meteoric rise, the annual TechNation report highlighted that companies in the region received over £300m in VC capital investment, in addition it has birthed 2 new unicorns in Graphcore and Ovo Energy, plus has one of the most productive technology talent pools in Europe.
+The annual TechNation report highlighted that regional companies received over £300m in VC capital investment.
+In addition, it has birthed two new unicorns in Graphcore and Ovo Energy.
+Furthermore, it has one of Europe’s most productive technology talent pools.

 Talent Is The Key

-Alongside the births of unicorns and the arrivals of corporates like Channel4 moving into the region, the clusters success is also due to its ability to nurture and educate young talent.
-Historically, Bristol and Bath has always had a strong tech presence.
+Alongside the births of unicorns and the arrivals of corporates like Channel4 moving into the region, the cluster’s success is also due to its ability to nurture and educate young talent.
+Furthermore, Bristol and Bath have always had a strong tech presence.
 Many industry leaders in the fields of media, tech and aeronautical engineering enjoy success here.
-Meanwhile, Bristol boasts two first-class universities who are educating the tech talent of the future.
-The University of Bristol graduates more than 5,000 software engineers and other computer-science related students each year, with its strong connections into industry with companies like Toshiba and Hewlett Packard Enterprise supporting industry placements and projects, students graduate with a wealth of opportunities to really excel in their chosen field.
+Meanwhile, Bristol boasts two first-class universities educating the tech talent of the future.
+The University of Bristol graduates more than 5,000 software engineers and other computer science-related students each year.
+It has strong connections in the industry with companies like Toshiba and Hewlett Packard Enterprise, supporting industry placements and projects.
+Thus, students graduate with many opportunities to excel in their chosen fields.

-Aside from the education of future entrepreneurs, The University of Bristol is playing a far wider role in the technological innovation of this great city.
-At the heart of the regions technology sector is The Engine Shed, home to SETsquared, ranked the global number one university business incubator for the third consecutive time by leading research and advisory firm, UBI Global.
+Furthermore, aside from the education of future entrepreneurs, The University of Bristol plays a far wider role in the technological innovation of this city.
+Additionally, at the heart of the region’s technology sector is The Engine Shed.
+It is home to SETsquared, ranked the global number one university business incubator for the third consecutive time.

-The Engine Shed isn’t just a space, its an ecosystem that is built to develop entrepreneurial communities, linking high tech innovators, angel investors and institutional finance, education and research programmes to support the continued success and growth of the technology industry in the region.
-This is a unique environment which has played a substantial role in raising Bristol’s profile in the tech and digital space.
-Playing home to over 65 of Bristol’s most innovative ventures, including those from the worlds of telecoms, biotech, clean tech and security to name but a few.
+However, the Engine Shed isn’t just a space.
+It’s an ecosystem built to develop entrepreneurial communities.
+Therefore, it links investors and institutional finance, education and research programmes to the technology industry in the region.
+This unique environment plays a substantial role in raising Bristol’s profile in the tech and digital space.

 Supporting the Silicon Gorge Startups

-In a further demonstration of the clusters community spirit, the region, and Bristol & Bath specifically are built upon a number of pivotal networks.
-One of the most prominent is TechSPARK who operate throughout the West of England with a single mission to help strengthen the tech and digital sector.
-TechSPARK deliver over 80 events each year, including the largest tech awards outside of London The SPARKies, alongside these they also deliver a number of impactful programmes to support every level of business from startups to major corporates.
-TechSPARK recently launched a UK first initiative called the Investment Activator Programme (IAP), the 2 year programme is designed to strengthen the finance ecosystem in the region, developing stronger relationships with investors and VC’s, aswell as increasing engagement with the regions scale-up founders.
+Bristol & Bath are built upon several pivotal networks to further demonstrate the cluster’s community spirit.
+One of the most prominent is TechSPARK which operates throughout the West of England.
+Its mission is to help strengthen the tech and digital sectors.
+TechSPARK delivers over 80 events each year, including the SPARKies.
+Furthermore, it provides a number of impactful programmes to support every level of business, from startups to major corporates.
+TechSPARK launched a UK-first initiative called the Investment Activator Programme (IAP).
+The 2-year programme strengthens the region’s finance ecosystem, develop stronger relationships with investors and VCs, and increases engagement with the region’s scale-up founders.

-Their aim is to make it quicker and easier for technology businesses to access investment.
-In March the programme reported to have helped attract over £180m of investment into businesses based here.
+They aim to make it quicker and easier for technology businesses to access investment.
+In March, the programme was reported to have helped attract over £180m of investment into companies based here.

 Silicon Gorge Startup Success Stories

-Perhaps one of the most successful enterprises to date is “Graphcore”.
+Furthermore, one of the most successful enterprises to date is “Graphcore”.
 They have embraced technology and startup innovation to completely reimagine the future.
-In evidence of their ambitious business they have announced an additional $150 million in new capital to secure its position as the leading pure-play machine intelligence AI processor company.
-The private placement has been made by leading financial asset managers, growth equity funds and investment trusts and includes new investors Baillie Gifford, Mayfair Equity Partners and M&G Investments alongside existing investors including Merian Chrysalis, Ahren Innovation Capital, Amadeus Capital Partners and Sofina.
+In evidence of their ambitious business, they announced an additional $150 million in new capital to secure their position as the leading pure-play machine intelligence AI processor.
+Furthermore, the private placement is made by leading financial asset managers, growth equity funds and investment trusts.

-This is an extension of Graphcore’s Series D round which closed in December 2018, bringing the total investment in Graphcore to date to over $450 million at a valuation of $1.95 billion.
-Currently, Graphcore is extremely well-capitalised, holding over $300m in cash reserves after this new investment, the vision is to use this to support the company’s continuing, major R&D investment and global expansion.
+This is an extension of Graphcore’s Series D round, which closed in December 2018.
+It brings the total investment in Graphcore to over $450 million at a valuation of $1.95 billion.
+Currently, Graphcore is extremely well-capitalised.
+It holds around $300m in cash reserves after this new investment.
+The vision is to support the company’s continuing major R&D investment and global expansion.

 It’s not only Bristol’s tech scene which is enjoying such growth.
-Bristol is well known for its diverse cultural influences and its strong sense of community.
 All over the city, innovative and interesting projects are emerging, which only underlines these attributes.
-One overwhelming example of this is the introduction of The Bristol Pound, the only city-wide local currency in the UK.
-This unique method of payment was introduced to build community connections and to support the local economy.
-Used within the city limits in place of other more familiar payment methods, it ensures that Bristol money is kept within Bristol.
+One overwhelming example is the introduction of The Bristol Pound, the only city-wide local currency in the UK.
+This unique payment method builds community connections and supports the local economy.

-But of course, there are many other attributes, such as strong transport links, that help secure its appeal as a destination for employers and candidates alike.
-Cultural and leisure attractions, museums, festivals, a strong cafe culture, independent retail and inner-city regeneration has made this city and wider region a residential hotspot, with over 81 people per week moving from London to Bristol, according to Invest Bristol & Bath.
+Many other attributes, such as strong transport links, help secure its appeal as a destination for employers and candidates.
+Cultural and leisure attractions, museums, festivals, a strong cafe culture, independent retail and inner-city regeneration have made this city and wider region a residential hotspot, with over 81 people per week moving from London to Bristol, according to to Invest Bristol & Bath.